 The obturator nerve block is used to treat anterior hip joint pain and is also used in the relief of adductor muscle spasm associated with hemiplegia or paraplegia.

-The adductor canal block is a regional anesthesia technique that is performed for surgical procedures involving the knee and the medial aspect of the lower leg and ankle.
+Adductor canal blocking is a regional anesthesia technique that is performed for surgical procedures involving the knee and the medial aspect of the lower leg and ankle.
 This approach can be paired with other blocks (i.e. popliteal sciatic, genicular, iPACK, or popliteal plexus) to provide more complete coverage of the knee, lower leg, and/or ankle.
-The adductor canal block primarily targets the saphenous nerve and preserves motor function of the quadriceps muscles.
+Adductor canal nerve blocking primarily targets the saphenous nerve and preserves motor function of the quadriceps muscles.

 iPACK Block and LIA Block